interpreting-rl-behavior/models--interpreting-rl-behavior/README.md

 If we wanted to generate saliency maps for all samples from 0 to 100, we'd replace the ``--sample_ids 33 39 56 84`` flag with ``--sample_ids 0 to 100``.

+## Identifying causal stories for behaviours
+After we've calculated the saliency maps, we can use them to identify the causal structure of the control algorithm used by the agent.

+First we cluster the agent-environment dynamics.
+These clusters correspond to behaviours.
+> python analysis/combined_agent_env_hx_analysis_precompute.py

+We need to summarise the IC dynamics for each behaviour.
+> python xcorr_and_xcaus_plots.py

+Then we compare the magnitude and sign of the corresponding entries in the cross-correlation and Jacobian matrices to identify where gradients are consistent with the dynamics, both with and without passing gradients through the environment.
+> python analysis/dynamics_grads_consistency_plots.py

 ## Validating hypotheses by controlling the dynamics